hapax/hapax.github.io/assets/chuzenji.md

 the snack aisle, wracked by performative indecision, while scoping out local hotels on the wifi.
-A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches my performance with quiet indulgence.
+A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with quiet indulgence.
 He has nowhere to be; he yawns and switches stations; I can play at browsing snacks for as long as I like.
 Incidentally, this is what forever feels like: a balding clerk